xmi-schema/xmi-schema-python/docs/analysis/physical_entity_property_mapping.md

 ## Gaps / Follow-ups

-1. Physical beams now defer all fixity data to their analytical counterparts.
+1. Physical beams and columns now defer all fixity data to their analytical counterparts.
 Future parity checks should confirm that this split remains consistent in the C# repo (or document intentional divergence).
 2. No additional physical metadata exists in C#.
 If future 0.9.x releases add more fields (e.g., profile references), repeat this exercise to keep the table current.
 3. `LocalAxis*` conversions currently live in `XmiBeam`/`XmiColumn.from_dict`.
 If other languages emit arrays instead of strings, consider extending serializers so the mapping table remains valid for future integrations.